-Information Reporting and Backup Withholding and Other Reporting Requirements
+Information Reporting and Backup Withholding

 Dividend payments with respect to ADSs or ordinary shares and proceeds from the sale, exchange or redemption of ADSs or ordinary shares may be subject to information reporting to the U.S. Internal Revenue Service and possible U.S. backup withholding.
 Backup withholding will not apply, however, if you are a corporation or a U.S. Holder who furnishes a correct taxpayer identification number and makes any other required certification or if you are otherwise exempt from backup withholding.
 If you are a U.S. Holder who is required to establish exempt status, you generally must provide such certification on U.S. Internal Revenue Service Form W-9.
-U.S. Holders should consult their tax advisors regarding the application of the U.S. information reporting and backup withholding rules.
+You should consult your tax advisor regarding the application of the U.S. information reporting and backup withholding rules.